5 lessons from a hilarious spoof on contemporary worship

 4. Transitions are key

 Transitions keep everything moving, but you don’t want to see or feel them.
 It’s like catching the next trapeze in the air.
-No one notices when you have good timing, but if you’re off by a hair, it’s really bad!
+No one notices when you have good timing, but if you’re off, it’s really bad!

 Rehearse transitions.
 Practice using your God-given gifts to lead powerful, engaging worship.
 The more technology you use, the more transitions you must rehearse with more people.